meal/makethings/content/workshops/h_home.md

 ## Overview

-In this workshop you will learn how to build your own smart RFID-controlled deadbolt lock.
-We will be using an Arduino Uno, a servo, and a few sensors to modify a deadbolt lock so that you can control it via software and unlock it with an RFID tag.
-You will be able to mount our Arduino to your existing deadbolt without physically modifying or damaging it!
+In this workshop you will learn how to build your own motion controlled deadbolt lock.
+We will be using an Arduino Uno, a servo, a PIR motion sensor, and four 3D printed elements called Bitbeams.

 ## Preparations